Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

 Triflings share certain racial traits as a result of their infernal bloodline.

 ### Ability Score Increase
-Your Dexterity score increases by 2 and your Charisma score increases by 1.
+Your Dexterity score increases by 2.

 ### Age
 Triflings can live for hundreds of years, and don't have much of a grasp on maturity or elders.